skylarbsandler/Launch_Mod3Week1_Assessment/README.md

 3. Describe two parts of every HTTP request.

-4. How do you describe the difference between HTML and CSS, use an analogy or an example in your answer?
+4. How do you describe the difference between HTML and CSS? use an analogy or an example in your answer.

 5. How can the chrome dev tools help with writing html and css?